 - I used dark chocolate chips which gives these brownies a rich, dark chocolate, slightly bittersweet flavor but if you wanted to lighten the brownies up a bit you could use regular chocolate chips.

 - Did you know that brownies will cook more quickly in a metal pan versus a Pyrex pan?
 I cooked mine in a metal 9 x 13 non-stick pan.
 If you are using Pryex you may need to cook your brownies a little bit longer than stated in the recipe below.
-There are all kinds of interesting brownie tips in this article.

 - This recipe is from Hershey’s kitchens.
 They have a lot of great recipes – so go check out their site if you’re looking for a great chocolate baking recipe.

 Want to stay in touch?
 You can subscribe to receive free recipes or find me on Pinterest and Instagram too.

 If you make this recipe and enjoy it, please come back and leave a comment and rating.
 I’d love to hear from you!Print

 A rich, dark chocolate brownie with a soft chewy center, firm edges and a crackly top.
 These old fashioned brownies are easy and simple to make using just one bowl.

 - Method: Baked